 Steve Kilbey: “I always like doing “Destination,” the first song, and “Hotel Womb,” the last song.
 We hadn’t been doing them much, but it’s good to have them back in the set.
 I think they’re real church standards.”

-As you do tours like this based around past material but also put out new music, do you find it a challenge to reach new audiences?
+The Church do tours like this based around past material but also put out new music – do you find it a challenge to reach new audiences?

 Steve Kilbey: “I’m like a farmer.
 I grow wheat and wherever it goes after, I’ve grown it.
 I don’t know if it’s young people, old people, same old people, new people.
 I just make music, and I don’t try to plot or plan who is going to consume it.
 I hope somebody will, and I’m happy with whoever I get.
 But I’ve stopped doing that kind of philosophizing or trying to aim stuff at people or wonder.
 Now, I just do it, I just do what my instinct tells me to do, and if we get some new young people involved, great.
 If we won’t, I don’t care.”

-Has moving from major to independent labels affected your working process at all?
+Has moving from major to independent labels affected the working process of The Church?

 Steve Kilbey: “Once upon a time, that was the whole world—what label you were on and what your relationship was and how powerful they were.
 Now, it doesn’t matter.
 Nobody is selling records.
 It doesn’t seem to matter what label you’re on.
 It’s all the same.
 So, once again, I’m just the farmer.
 Whoever the co-op is and whatever market they sell it in, at whatever price, or whatever they do, I don’t really care.
 I stopped caring about all that a long time ago.
 It was driving me mad, trying to be across everything.
 A long time ago, I decided that I’m going to concentrate on music and be completely naïve and make music and see what happens with it.
 Everybody has got a theory on how things in the music business work and how they should work and how they could work.
 But I’ve stopped trying to analyze it or describe it.
 If the next record comes out on Sony and they release it on every format possible, or if it comes out on someone’s little brother’s thing where they just put out a memory stick … it’s not going to affect me.
 The way it ends up, on that label, all that stuff—I’ve stopped caring about all that.”